bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 Workflow API
 ------------

-Axon.ivy provides a basic :ref:`Workflow API REST Service <mobile-workflow-api>`.
+Axon Ivy provides a basic :ref:`Workflow API REST Service <mobile-workflow-api>`.
 It can be used to enable remote systems to request information about tasks of a user etc.